 Fans of Disney and Pixar will likely remember the location of ‘P Sherman, 42 Wallaby Way, Sydney’ from Finding Nemo.
 However, this address doesn’t actually exist in real life – sorry to disappoint you!

 Sydney is said to be home of at least 50% of the top 100 businesses operating in Australia right now.

-Do you have any interesting or fun facts about Sydney that we’ve missed?
-Share them here in the comments section below?
+Do you know any fun facts about Sydney, Australia?
+Share them in the comments below?

 Are you facsinated with Australia?
 Find out more with these interesting facts about Queensland.